A guide to frames, $2\pi$'s, scales and corrections in string compactifications: Dimensional Reduction

 For the convenient choice $e^{\Phi_0} = g_s$ and $e^{2\omega_0} = \langle \V_{\rm w} \rangle$, this relation becomes

 Note also that in the unwarped limit the warped volume tends to the volume modulus of the compactification, $\V_{\rm w}\to \V$, and -- with these choices of convention for the Weyl rescalings -- we recover the common expression for the ratio $m_s/\Mp$.
-If instead we choose conventions $\Phi_0=0=\omega_0$, then $m_s = \Mp/\sqrt{4\pi}$.
-Note that the convention dependence of $\Mp$ with respect to $m_s$ makes sense, as $\Mp$ measures the coupling strength of the \blue{Einstein frame} gravitational field, whose definition depends on the convention chosen.
+If instead we choose conventions $\Phi_0=0=\omega_0$, then

-At the same time, the \textit{warped} string scale is given by \be m_{s}^{\rm w} \equiv H^{-1/4}(y_0)~m_s \,, \ee and corresponds to the scale perceived by a 4d observer living at some fixed position $y_0$ along the warping direction of the compact space.
+This convention dependence arises again from the fact that we are comparing quantities measured in different frames, as $m_s$ is the string mass measured in the \red{string frame}.
+Analogously to the 10d change of frames, it is now useful to introduce the \blue{4d Einstein frame} string scale in order to obtain a manifestly convention-independent relation.
+Consider first string states localised in regions of constant warp factor, $H(y_0)$ (these states could arise, for example, from open string states localised on a brane at the tip of a warped throat).
+The \blue{4d Einstein frame} mass for such states is given by